ndrewchen/ForcedAligner/README.md

 # Forced Aligner

-This project hooked up Flask with the Montreal Forced Aligner (MFA) to create a webpage that, when given a .wav audio file and a .txt transcript, plays the audio file back while simultaneously printing the transcript.
+This project hooked up Flask with the Montreal Forced Aligner (MFA) to create a webpage that, when given a .wav audio file and a .txt transcript, plays the transcript synced up with the audio.

 ## Setup
 To set this project up, you need to proceed with the following steps: